colopl/laravel-spanner/README.md

 });
 ```

-Cloud Spanner creates transactions for all data operations even if you do not explicitly create transactions.
+Google Cloud Spanner creates transactions for all data operations even if you do not explicitly create transactions.

 In particular, in the SELECT statement, the type of transaction varies depending on whether it is explicit or implicit.